 Combining the study of economics with the knowledge of another country's language and culture can be a powerful advantage in business.
 The Major in International Economics in Russian is designed to provide this edge by preparing students for the challenges of an ever more interconnected global economy.
-The requirements for the major include the following: RU 33000 "Exploring International Economics" (one credit, preferably taken in the sophomore year), which fosters an integrated approach to the study of culture and economics; six courses (18 credits) from Russian departmental offerings beyond the three-semester language requirement, including RU 20102 "Intermediate Russian II," RU 40101 "Advanced Russian I," RU 40102 "Advanced Russian II," one literature/ culture elective each at the 30000 or 40000 levels, and one additional three-credit literature or Russian history elective at the 30000 or 40000 level; and eight courses in economics.
+The requirements for the major include the following: RU 33000 "Exploring International Economics" (one credit, preferably taken in the sophomore year), which fosters an integrated approach to the study of culture and economics; seven courses (21 credits) from Russian departmental offerings at the 20000 level and above, including RU 20101: Intermediate Russian I, RU 20102: Intermediate Russian II, RU 40101: Advanced Russian I, RU 40102: Advanced Russian II, one literature/culture elective each at the 30000 and 40000 levels, and one additional three-credit literature or Russian history elective at the 30000 or 40000 level; and eight courses in economics.
 In addition, all international economics majors combine their study of economics and language, literature, and culture in a senior research project or senior thesis written under the guidance of a faculty mentor.